celinawong21/WF-ML-Model/README.md

 ```
 ![PHOTO-2024-04-22-16-21-26](https://github.com/celinawong21/WF-ML-Model/assets/159848729/7159d9e7-5cac-4f9b-857c-a4c237a8e5e2)

 * SampleForParameter.csv is used to obtain parameters for the XGB1 model through the grid search method.
-The parameters obtained from the first row of the grid search results will be utilized in the XGB1 model and its versions.
+The parameters obtained from the first row of the grid search results, corresponding to Rank 1, will be utilized in the XGB1 model and its versions.

 ```python
 np.random.seed(12345)